hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ---
 # Narrative Framing for **Air Pollution** and **Animal Welfare**

-<div class="tldr">I prototyped a method to identify and track narrative framings across various corpora (e.g. media, TV news articles, radio programs, forums).
+<div class="tldr">I prototyped a method to identify and track narrative framings across various corpora (e.g. news articles, TV news, radio programs, forums).
 The ambition is to support effective advocacy in their strategy and impact monitoring, through better understanding how issues are discussed, detecting trends and shifts and surfacing outlets/journalists to prioritize.

 This post includes two illustrative examples: one on air pollution in Indonesia and one on animal welfare in Canada.
 </div>